meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 ## Story Overview: Multi-Modal RAG using `Llama-3.2-11B` model:

-- **Data Labelling and Preperation:** We start by downloading 5000 images of clothing items and labelling them using 11B model
+- **Data Labeling and Preparation:** We start by downloading 5000 images of clothing items and labeling them using 11B model
-- **Clearning Labels:** With the labels based on the notebook above, we will then clean the dataset and prepare it for RAG
+- **Cleaning Labels:** With the labels based on the notebook above, we will then clean the dataset and prepare it for RAG
 - **Building Vector DB and RAG Pipeline:** With the final clean dataset, we can use descriptions and 11B model to generate recommendations

 ## Resources used: